necolas/idiomatic-css/README.md

 ### Preprocessors: additional format considerations

 Different CSS preprocessors have different features, functionality, and syntax.
-Your conventions should be extended to accomodate the particularities of any preprocessor in use.
+Your conventions should be extended to accommodate the particularities of any preprocessor in use.
 The following guidelines are in reference to Sass.

 * Limit nesting to 1 level deep.
 Reassess any nesting more than 2 levels deep.
 This prevents overly specific CSS selectors.
 * Avoid large numbers of nested rules.
 Break them up when readability starts to be affected.
 Preference to avoid nesting that spreads over more than 20 lines.